kubernetes/kops/docs/run_in_existing_vpc.md

 ## Running in a shared VPC

 When launching into a shared VPC, kOps will reuse the VPC and Internet Gateway.
 If you are not using an Internet Gateway or NAT Gateway you can tell kOps to ignore egress.
-By default, kops creates a new subnet per zone and a new route table, but you can instead use a shared subnet (see [below](#shared-subnets)).
+By default, kOps creates a new subnet per zone and a new route table, but you can instead use a shared subnet (see [below](#shared-subnets)).

 1. Use `kops create cluster` with the `--vpc` argument for your existing VPC: